voxel-dot-at/sentis_tof_m100_pkg/README.md

 ## First step: Get Ros ##

 The sentis_tof_m100_ros_pkg works with ROS versions groovy and hydro.
-You can user catkin workspaces or the previous rosbuild to configure, compile and get ready ROS.
+You can use catkin workspaces or the previous rosbuild to configure, compile and get ready ROS.

 The following ROS tutorial links describes how to get ros_hydro and catkin workspace.